On the cuspidal support of discrete series for $p$-adic quasisplit $Sp(N)$ and $SO(N)$: Introduction

 The approach that we are going to take will highly rely on Arthur's endoscopic classification theory for symplectic and orthogonal groups \cite{Arthur:2013}, especially the structure of tempered Arthur packets (or L-packets).
 It is different from the original approaches of M{\oe}glin and Tadi{\`c} (see \cite{Moeglin:2002}, \cite{MoeglinTadic:2002}), where although possibly motivated by the structure of L-packets, they do not need to use it in their arguments.
 There are two reasons for us to adopt the new approach.
 One is there are certain reducibility assumptions (see Proposition~\ref{prop: cuspidal reducibility}) taken in the works of M{\oe}glin and Tadi{\`c} that could be removed under Arthur's work (as suggested by them), so it would be very natural to start with Arthur's theory at the first place.
 The other reason is the endoscopic theory is ``hidden" in their works, but we want to see how it could play a role in this kind of classification theory, to be more precise, the interplay of endoscopy theory with the theory of Jacquet modules (see Section~\ref{sec: parameters of supercuspidal representations}).

-{\bf Acknowledgements}: This work comes out of the author's talks in the automorphic forms seminar at Fields institute in 2014.
-The author wants to thank the organizer Chung Pang Mok for initially asking him to do these talks, otherwise this paper would not appear.
+{\bf Acknowledgements}: This work came out of the author's talks in the automorphic forms seminar at Fields Institute in 2014.
+The author wants to thank the organizer Chung Pang Mok for initially asking him to give those talks, otherwise this paper would not appear.
 The author also wants to thank all the participants in the seminar for their interests and supports.
-The writing up of the current version of this paper is supported by the National Science Foundation number agreement No. DMS-1128155 and DMS-1252158.
-Any opinions, findings and conclusions or recommendations expressed in this paper are those of the author and do not necessarily reflect the views of the National Science Foundation.
+While writing up the current version of this paper, the author has enjoyed the hospitality of Institute for Advanced Study (IAS).
+He also gratefully acknowledges the support from University of Calgary and the Pacific Institute for the Mathematical Sciences (PIMS), when this work took its final form.
+At last, he wants to thank the referee for many helpful comments and suggestions.
+During his time at IAS, he was supported by the NSF under Grant No. DMS-1128155 and DMS-1252158.